 The cochlear implant is amazing technology.
 However, even though it helps you to hear, it is not exactly the same as hearing normally.

-Everyone has to use some listening effort to understand speech but cochlear implant users work harder than a hearing person because they must fill in the gaps in sound.
+Everyone has to use some listening effort to understand speech but cochlear implant users work harder than a person with typical hearing because they must fill in the gaps in sound.

-The “Go for Gold!” leaflet provides further information about “listening effort” as well as helpful hints and tips on how to train your brain and manage this skill.
+The “Go for Gold!” leaflet provides further information about “listening effort” as well as helpful hints and tips on how to manage this.